Devraj-jha/Devraj-jha/README.md

 </pre>

-My current goal is to deeply understand computers.. :)
+current goal => is to deeply understand computers.
-I will have my own startup One day. !! eheh
+-> interested in advance tech